Our Guide to Types of Rice: Varieties, Uses & Cooking Tips

 What Is the Cultural Significance of Rice in Asia?

 Rice is far more than a food staple across Asia as it holds deep cultural significance.
-Similarly to some types of Asian noodles, it plays a key part in many festivals and traditions, commonly symbolising prosperity and life.
+Similarly to some types of Asian noodles, it plays a key part in many festivals and traditions.
+In such cases it commonly symbolises prosperity and life.

 In countries like Japan, rice is considered sacred.
 Rituals surrounding its cultivation and consumption are deeply embedded into the culture.